realnedsanders/Coordination-Trilemma/docs/latex-guide.md

 ### LaTeX Issues

 **Bibliography not appearing:**

 - The full `make` automatically processes the bibliography
 - Check that `src/tex/references.bib` exists and has valid BibTeX entries

 **Citations showing as [?]:**

 - Run the full compilation: `make clean && make`

 **Cross-references not working:**

 - The Makefile runs pdflatex 3 times automatically
 - If still broken: `make clean && make`

 ### Manual Fixes

 If automatic conversion missed something:

 1. The appendix .tex files can be edited directly
-2. Mathematical notation is preserved as-is from markdown
+2. Mathematical notation is preserved as-is from Markdown
 3. Tables may need manual adjustment for complex formatting

 ## Notes on Conversion

 ### What Was Preserved

 - All mathematical notation (already in LaTeX format)
 - Section structure and hierarchy
 - Lists (itemize and enumerate)